phillipclapham/neuroweaver/README.md

 # **Neuroweaver: A Meta-Recursive Experiential Fiction**

 *This project is a work of meta-recursive experiential fiction exploring the boundaries between truth, perception, consciousness, and reality.
-While presented as research materials from the fictional Perceptual Research Consortium, the concepts within invite readers to navigate the fascinating territories where imagination interfaces with lived experience.*
+While presented as research materials from the semi-fictional Perceptual Research Consortium, the concepts within invite readers to navigate the fascinating territories where imagination interfaces with our concepts of truth and lived experience.*

 ## **SCHRÖDINGER'S REPOSITORY**